Family-Friendly Backyard Campout Ideas

 Campfire Stories

 Are you afraid of the dark?
 You’ll find out if someone starts telling scary campfire stories.
-Backyard campout ideas like this are originals.
+Backyard camp ideas like this are originals.
 You can’t have a campout without a spooky campfire story.
-Save this backyard camp-out idea for the fall and have a Halloween-themed camp for memories that will last a lifetime.
+Save this backyard camp idea for the fall and have a Halloween-themed camp for memories that will last a lifetime.

 Two kids reading a book in a tent

 If you’re entertaining littles, come prepared with a book of kid-friendly campfire stories.
-Grabbing their favorites or some classics off the shelf is also great.
+It’s also great to grab their favorites or some classics off the shelf.

 If your family members are old enough to read, ask each person to come prepared with their favorite stories and take turns sharing them.
 Allow older kids to get creative and write their own!